NODE-Collective/specification/SPECIFICATION.md

 - The text SHOULD be kept as terse as possible.
 To that end, the text MAY be in sentence fragments, such as "Must be enrolled in utility demand-response program."

-- It is RECOMMENDED that program descriptions not attempt to summarize the individual incentives within the program, and instead describe the common features of the program's incentive.
+- It is RECOMMENDED that program descriptions not attempt to summarize the individual incentives within the program, and instead describe the common features of the program's incentives.
 Example: "Rebates for heating and cooling upgrades in single-family homes."

 - Program descriptions SHOULD NOT include information about the authority offering the program.